dagraham/tklr-dgraham/README.md

 yearfirst = true

 [alerts]
-# dict[str, str]: character -> command_str
+# dict[str, str]: character -> command_str.
+# E.g., this entry
+#   d: '/usr/bin/say -v Alex "[[volm 0.5]] {subject}, {when}"'
+# would, on my macbook, invoke the system voice to speak the subject
+# of the reminder and the time remaining until the scheduled datetime.
+# The character "d" would be associated with this command so that, e.g.,
+# the alert entry "@a 30m, 15m: d" would trigger this command 30
+# minutes before and again 15 minutes before the scheduled datetime.

 # ─── Urgency Configuration ─────────────────────────────────────

 [urgency.due]
-# Urgency rises as the due date approaches or passes.
-# The "due" urgency increases from 0.0 to "max" as now approaches the scheduled date.
+# The "due" urgency increases from 0.0 to "max" as now passes from
+# due - interval to due.
 interval = "1w"
 max = 8.0

 [urgency.pastdue]
-# The "pastdue" urgency increases from 0.0 to "max" as now exceeds the due date.
+# The "pastdue" urgency increases from 0.0 to "max" as now passes
+# from due to due + interval.
 interval = "2d"
 max = 2.0

 [urgency.recent]
+# The "recent" urgency decreases from "max" to 0.0 as now passes
-# Value is "max" when now = modified, and 0.0 when now >= modified + interval.
+# from modified to modified + interval.
 interval = "2w"
 max = 4.0

 [urgency.age]
+# The "age" urgency  increases from 0.0 to "max" as now increases
-# Value is 0.0 when now = modified, and "max" when now >= modified + interval.
+# from modified to modified + interval.
 interval = "26w"
 max = 10.0

 [urgency.extent]
-# Value is 0.0 when extent = "0m", and "max" when extent >= interval.
+# The "extent" urgency increases from 0.0 when extent = "0m" to "max"
+# when extent >= interval.
 interval = "12h"
 max = 4.0

 [urgency.blocking]
-# Value is 0.0 when blocked = 0, and "max" when blocked >= count.
+# The "blocking" urgency increases from 0.0 when blocked = 0 to "max"
+# when blocked >= count.
 count = 3
 max = 6.0

 [urgency.tags]
+# The "tags" urgency increases from 0.0 when tags = 0 to "max" when
-# Value is 0.0 when there are no tags, and "max" when number of tags >= count.
+# when tags >= count.
 count = 3
 max = 3.0

 [urgency.priority]
-# The value corresponds to `@p 1` through `@p 5` specified in the task.
-E.g,
+# The "priority" urgency corresponds to the value from "1" to "5" of `@p`
-# with "@p 3", the value would correspond to the "3" entry below.
-When @p
+# specified in the task.
+E.g, with "@p 3", the value would correspond to
-# is omitted, the default is 0.0.
+# the "3" entry below.
+Absent an entry for "@p", the value would be 0.0.

 "1" = -5.0